ni/nimi-python/.github/PULL_REQUEST_TEMPLATE.md

 TODO: Check the above box with an 'x' if you've documented client facing changes in [CHANGELOG.md](https://github.com/ni/nimi-python/blob/master/CHANGELOG.md).

+[ ] I've added any unit tests that are applicable for this pull request

+TODO: Check the above box with an 'x' indicating you have considered and added any applicable unit tests.
+Strike through if you considered and decided additional unit tests were not warranted.

 ### What does this Pull Request accomplish?

 TODO: Include high-level description of the changes in this pull request.